phuvf/oscpoint/EXAMPLES.md

 *In the screenshot below I've also added a small delay to the second action - not sure if this is 100% needed - let me know how you get on!*

 ![Companion trigger setup](./assets/notes_trigger.png)
-_Screenshot shows the trigger setup_
+_Screenshot shows the trigger setup in Companion_

 ### Further actions and ideas